S-OConnor/MSP430_TestRepo/docs/DESIGN.md

 The idle phase's 1 s period is a *human* timebase, not a measurement one: it wants to be slow enough to watch on a scope and to leave the bus obviously quiet in between, so its accuracy does not matter — in the no-LFXT fallback it becomes 1.000 s ± 2 % and nothing cares.
+The streaming rate is the opposite
+case: on Y4 it is as accurate as a watch crystal — tens of ppm — which is what makes quoting it as 99.902 Hz meaningful in the first place.

 ---